prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-2.markdown

 > "Every action has its pleasures and its price." -Socrates

+Everything have something positive & thing negative.
+Ratio of positive & negative may differ but they will always be non-zero.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 13.

 > "Those who fly solo have the strongest wings." -Unknown

+Flying solo requires many things which are not required in following crowds.
+It takes courage & an extra amount of thinking to go solo on un-discovered paths.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>